-In October 2013 the Business Organization of Old Town started a year-round Saturday Morning Farmers Market located in the old DMV Parking lot (625 Pollasky Avenue@Bullard) from 8-11:30 AM.
-This small market has everything you need for your local, seasonal shopping: Top o’ the Morn bottled milk (try their flavored milks!) and cheese; Smiling Oranges with fresh squeezed orange juice and oranges–they also carry Matthew’s Honey and Bee Pollen along with fresh eggs (both duck and chicken).
-Trevino Family Farms gets the vote for “best booth” and carries fresh eggs (duck, turkey and chicken) fresh vegetables, fruits, raisins and herbs–including homemade Lavendar Salt and Luffas!
-Shasky Farms has a wonderful assortment of nuts (including red walnuts) and fresh seasonal fruit; G.T.
+Join us at our Saturday Morning Farmers Market at the intersection of Fifth and Pollasky year-round from 8-11:30 AM.
+This small market has everything you need for your local, seasonal shopping: Smiling Oranges with fresh squeezed orange juice and oranges–they also carry Matthew’s Honey and Bee Pollen along with fresh eggs (both duck and chicken).
+Trevino Family Farms gets the vote for “best booth” and carries fresh eggs (duck, turkey and chicken) fresh vegetables, fruits, raisins and herbs–including homemade Lavender Salt and Loofahs!
+G.T.
 Florists & Herbs have a large assortment of vegetables, fruits, herbs and flowers; Tasty Cow has grass fed beef (roasts, steaks, ground beef) and Ferrer Farms has seasonal, local grown fruits and veggies.
-While our growers grow organically for the most part, Farmer & the Dale is our Certified Organic grower with seasonal fruits, nuts, and fresh Pomengranate Juice!
+While a majority of our farmers use organic practices, Farmer & the Dale is our Certified Organic grower with seasonal fruits, nuts, and fresh Pomegranate Juice!

-The Old Town Clovis Friday Night Farmers Market opens for the season on the 2nd Saturday in May and continues through the end of September.
+The Old Town Clovis Friday Night Farmers Market is in its 27th Season and will continue through the end of September.
 The hours are 5:30 to 9:00 PM.
 The crowds are large and people line the streets waiting to hear, and dance to, live concerts, purchase the freshest produce and have tasty summer treats from snow cones to kettle corn.
 You can view the upcoming band to the right of this about box.

 When you’re done with buying your fruits and vegetables for the week, head over to the food vendors and grab a bite to eat.
-Our food vendors include; Yosemite Concessions, Salsa’s Restaurant, Bobby Salazar’s, Corner Café, Bowlzeye, Lumpia Hut and Mattie’s Pizza.
-Returning specialties and gourmet folks Glacier Bay Shave Ice, Good Time Kettle Korn, Sanchez Corn, Scoops, Soups & More, Baba’s Foods, Great Harvest, Raw Fresno and Smokehouse Wood Barbecue Sauce.
-We have added several new specialty vendors, i.e. Amber Avenue Coffee Roasters, Sweet Izzy’s, Butternut Bakery, Munch & Grub, Renegade Snacks and Aunt Amy’s Toffee and more!
+Our food vendors include; Yosemite Concessions, Salsa’s Restaurant, Bobby Salazar’s, Bowlzeye, Scoops, Soups & More and Mattie’s Pizza.
+Returning specialties and gourmet folks Glacier Bay Shave Ice, Good Time Kettle Korn, Sanchez Corn, Scoops, Soups & More, Baba’s Foods, Two Cities Coffee and Cuzin’ Babs.
+We have added several new specialty vendors, including Ci’s Brioche, Sunshine & Sugar Bakery and Ashjian Jams & Jellies!

 View All Bands